inside.ewu.edu

 Pre-requisites: GWSS 101.

-This seminar course will focus in-depth on specific topics in feminism and/or Gender, Women’s, and Sexuality Studies.
-Topics may range from historical to contemporary, across time and cultures.
-Topic selection will vary by instructor; may be repeated for credit.
+This seminar course focuses in-depth on specific topics in feminism and/or Gender, Women’s, and Sexuality Studies.
+Topics range from historical to contemporary, across time and cultures.
+Topic selection varies by instructor; may be repeated for credit.

 GWSS 340.
 TRANSNATIONAL FEMINISMS.
 5 Credits.